appdefensealliance/ASA-WG/README.md

 Strong application security is imperative in today's digital landscape as applications serve as the primary interface between organizations and their customers, employees, and partners.
 By prioritizing application security, organizations can safeguard sensitive data, protect against cyberattacks, maintain customer trust, and be better prepared to respond to regulations.
 Neglecting application security can lead to costly data breaches, reputational damage, and financial losses.

 However, the absence of a standardized application security certification introduces significant costs and complexities for software developers.
-Without a common standard, companies must invest heavily in interpreting and adhering to a multitude of disparate regulations, often resulting in redundant efforts, increased operational costs, and potential inconsistencies in their efforts.
+Without a common standard, companies must invest heavily in interpreting and adhering to a multitude of disparate regimes, often resulting in redundant efforts, increased operational costs, and potential inconsistencies in their efforts.
 This lack of uniformity also hinders efficient risk assessment, resource allocation, and the ability to demonstrate compliance to stakeholders, ultimately impacting business agility and competitiveness.

 The App Defense Alliance was founded to protect users by preventing threats from reaching their devices and improving app quality across the ecosystem.
 The App Defense Alliance intends to protect users of mobile and web applications via security standards, validation guidance, and a certification scheme that scales with risk.